Sale Alert for my readers-

 While gardening means you will grow your own produce, it’s much more than that.
-As a hobby, it will occupy your mind and give you a perfect escape to relax.
+As a hobby, Gardening for Health will occupy your mind and give you a perfect escape to relax.
 Just sitting in your garden surrounded by all the greenery will be soothing making it an ideal way to control stress.
 But no matter if you grow flowers, veggies or trees, you will still have to do some manual work and that means you will be physically active.

 All this makes gardening beneficial for health and wellness which is the main reason city dwellers decide to turn their backyards into gardens.
 So, if you are considering whether to start a garden and harvest the health benefits, here are some facts that may inspire you.